krzysztofzuraw/kzuraw.com/src/content/writing/2021-08-29-deno-shebang.md

 #!/usr/bin/env -S deno run --allow-read --allow-write
 ```

-Now if you need to exectue script type: `./script.ts` and you
+Now if you need to execute script type: `./script.ts` and you
 are done 🎉.